jonahgoldwastaken/netlify-dyndns/README.md

 A little daemon that updates your preferred Netlify DNS settings when your public IP changes

-Usage inside a Docker container is preferred as it's easier to manage, but there are Linux binaries available with every [release](https://github.com/jonahgoldwastaken/netlify-dyndns/releases).
+Usage inside a Docker container is preferred as it's easier to manage, but there are Linux and macOS binaries available with every [release][releases].

 ## Requirements